top of page

 2009

-• The CBRCanada Symposium “From Recession to Renewal: The Vital Contribution of Community-Based Research” was held in May.
+• In May 2009, the CBRC Symposium “From Recession to Renewal: The Vital Contribution of Community-Based Research” was held at the University of Victoria.
 The event featured a special keynote on Aboriginal CBR and Knowledge in Canada given by Lorna Williams, who was the Canada Research Chair in Indigenous Knowledge and Learning.

-• CBRCanada-GACER produced a brief on CBR, Community Engaged Scholarship and Social Responsibility of Higher Education.
+• CBRC-GACER produced a brief on CBR, Community Engaged Scholarship and Social Responsibility of Higher Education.
 The brief was presented in July at UNESCO’s World Conference on Higher Education in Paris.

 • Social Science and Humanities Research Council of Canada (SSHRCC) and International Development Research Centre (IDRC) funded Canadian and global best practice and funding model reports.